MicrosoftDocs/common-data-model-and-service/common-data-model/sdk/syms-cdm.md

      ```csharp
     var manifest = await corpus.FetchObjectAsync<CdmManifestDefinition>("local:/<manifestFileName>.manifest.cdm.json");
     ```
-    Make sure manifest have following content
+    Make sure manifest has following content
-    1. [is.storagesource](list-of-traits.md#isstoragesource) trait must be defined in manifest.
-This store location of default lake linked to SyMS.
-This is mandatory trait.
+    1. [is.storagesource](list-of-traits.md#isstoragesource) is a mandatory trait that must be defined in the manifest, and should contain location of the default lake linked to SyMS.
-    2. Manifest Name is SyMS database name.
+    2. Manifest name is SyMS database name.
-    3. Data partition for entity(SyMS table) is mandatory in SyMS.
-If ADLS adapter's namespace is provided, then corresponding ADLS adapter path will be converted to absolute path otherwise location would be calculated relative to location value of is.storagesource trait.
-In example below, it is adls1:/ which is default for address entity.
+    3. Providing data partition for an entity (SyMS table) is mandatory in SyMS.
+If ADLS adapter's namespace is provided, then the corresponding ADLS adapter path will be converted to absolute path of the partition.
+Otherwise, location will be calculated relative to the location value found in "is.storagesource" trait.
+In the example below, it is "adls1:/" which is default for the Address entity.

     Example :
     ```json